Issued by the Human Resources Division

 If it is determined that an employee has engaged in inappropriate conduct, the state agency will take such action as is appropriate under the circumstances.
 Such action may range from counseling to termination from employment, and may include such other forms of disciplinary action deemed appropriate under the circumstances.

-VI.
+XII.
 State and Federal Remedies

 John F. Kennedy Federal Building,